gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-precision-issues.md

 or `mediump` value or for that matter even a `highp` value is allowed to use higher precision (more bits).
 So for example on a desktop GPU if you put `mediump` in your shader it will still most likely use 32bits internally.
 This has the problem of making it hard to test your shaders.
-To see if the your shaders actually work correctly with `lowp` or `mediump` you have to test on a device that actually uses 8bits for `lowp` and 16bits for `highp`.
+To see if your shaders actually work correctly with `lowp` or `mediump`, you have to test on a device that actually uses 8bits for `lowp` and 16bits for `highp`.

 So, what do you do?